ZhuXiangNEU/-Modern-Methods-for-Causal-Inference/README.md

-##### 2. Translate your question into a formal target causal parameter, dened using counter-
+##### 2. Translate your question into a formal target causal parameter, defined using counter-factuals.
-factuals.